qtnc/6pad2/documentation/python-scripting-api.md

 ## Methods
 Page open(str filename):
 :	Open a file in the editor.
-If the file has been successfully opened in this instance, the page object is returned, otherwise None. void beep(int freq, int duration):
+If the file has been successfully opened in this instance, the page object is returned, otherwise None.
+Page new (str type):
+:	Open a new page of the type specified with an empty file.
+By default, only the type 'text' is supported, other plugins may support additional types. void beep(int freq, int duration):
 :	Produce a PC speaker beep.
 void messageBeep(int id):